computational-cell-analytics/micro-sam/doc/annotation_tools.md

 Note that you can only segment one object at a time with the 3d annotator.

-Check out [this video](https://youtu.be/PEy9-rTCdS4) for a tutorial for the 3d annotation tool.
+Check out [this video](TODO) for a tutorial for the 3d annotation tool.

 ## Annotator Tracking

 The tracking annotator can be started by
-- clicking `Tracking annotator` in the `micro_sam` GUI.
+- clicking `Annotator Tracking` in the plugin menu.
 - running `$ micro_sam.annotator_tracking` in the command line.
 Run `micro_sam.annotator_tracking -h` for details.
 - calling `micro_sam.sam_annotator.annotator_tracking` in a python script.
 Check out [examples/annotator_tracking.py](https://github.com/computational-cell-analytics/micro-sam/blob/master/examples/annotator_tracking.py) for details.